 For IAP internships, six credit units are received upon completion of 4.190, Practical Experience in Architecture (pre-register then register for the IAP term).

 For summer internships, one credit unit is received upon completion of 4.190, Practical Experience in Architecture (pre-register then register for the summer term).
+Units are reduced for summer term to minimize your summer tuition fee.

 Grading